One of the things that arouses a deep concern in practical people is witnessing the person who appears to invest a great deal in looking beautiful.

 But, it’s possible to hold a more generous impression towards chasers of beauty.

-One impression about beauty is that no one can know what it is.
+One impression about beauty is no one can know what it is.
 It is a subjective matter: What John names a thing of beauty can be the same thing George calls ugly.
-The unintended result of this sense has been a pervasive insouciance towards defining beauty.
-If no one can know what beauty is, we reason, it is pointless to set ourselves to defining it.
-The person who takes on the project of asking what is beautiful and why do we like beautiful things is either silly or set on a fool’s errand – best left to eccentric people in the fashion industry.
+The unintended result of this sense is a pervasive indifference towards defining beauty.
+If no one can know what beauty is, we reason, it must be pointless to set ourselves to defining it.
+The person who takes on the project of asking what is beauty or why do we like beautiful things is either silly or is set on a fool’s errand.

 They inspire us: We can celebrate our definitions of the beautiful, giving them honour as they rise to reach claims of beauty.

 One person who flaunts his liberty and demonstrates a courageous bend towards the pursuit of beauty is Denola (Grey) Adepetun.

 From this chaser of beauty we learn three things: